christophedc0/vyos-ansible/README.md

 This is a fairly incomplete ansible playbook for managing current VyOS.

 It covers most of the more mundane tasks.
-Firewalling in particular was a huge one for me:
+Firewalling and NAT in particular was a huge one for me:

 * Firewalling
 * NAT